 In recent years it’s been hard to ignore the explosive growth of cybercrime.
 It’s become an incredibly lucrative industry which has attracted the attention of cybercriminals who are keen to capitalise on this growth market.

-Cyber-attacks have dominated the headlines worldwide and it’s predicted that the cost of cybercrime will be in the region of $6 trillion by 2021, which represents the biggest transfer of economic wealth in history.
+Cyber-attacks have dominated the headlines worldwide and it’s predicted that the cost of cybercrime will be in the region of $6 trillion by 2021.
+This represents the biggest transfer of economic wealth in history.

-Despite an increasing awareness of the cyber threats faced, there are still a number of misconceptions that may lull organisations into a false sense of security.
-Below are five of the most common Cyber Security myths that may be putting your business at risk.
+Despite an increased awareness of the cyber threats faced, there are still a number of misconceptions that may lull organisations into a false sense of security.
+Below are five of the most common Cyber Security myths that could be putting your business at risk.

 Myth 1: Cyber Security is the IT Department’s Responsibility

 One of the most common misconceptions surrounding Cyber Security is that it falls solely on the shoulders of an organisation’s IT department.
 Yes, IT staff may be responsible for the implementation of Cyber Security technologies, but Cyber Security is the responsibility of everyone within an organisation.

 Cyber-attacks are becoming increasingly more sophisticated, devious, and the easiest way for criminals to bypass traditional technological defences is to target an organisation’s employees.
 The phishing emails that we’re seeing today are almost indistinguishable from official company correspondence so unless staff are effectively trained to recognise these threats, organisations remain vulnerable to attack.

 To ensure that staff take these threats seriously, it’s vital that an organisation’s Senior Executive team take ownership of Cyber Security and put in place a robust company-wide security policy that addresses the risks.